1

 • Affordable and comprehensive benefits package

-Location: 1812 Ashland Ave, Baltimore, MD 21205
+Location: Ashland Ave, Baltimore, MD

-Day Shift, 9:00 am - 5:00 pm
+Shift: Full Time (40 hours), 9:00 am - 5:00 pm

 Position Summary:

 • Plans, designs, and prepares architectural or interior design project scopes, including concept drawings, presentation drawings, graphic presentations and other relevant documents relating to additions, alterations and renovations.
-Develops space layouts, furniture placement studies and other documents relating to space planning, master planning, space analyses, and designs of additions, alterations and renovations.

-• Function as a lead in project and medical planning efforts by investigating the functional and operational requirements of various departments and establishing the appropriate building program to support operations for renovations and new construction projects.
+• Functions as a lead in project and medical planning efforts by investigating the functional and operational requirements of various departments and establishing the appropriate building program to support operations for renovations and new construction projects.

-• Resolve routine and complex internal functional issues, space constraints, and interrelated functional problems that surface during planning and implementation.
-Partner with clients to integrate strategic planning with clinical, operational, facility and technology planning.
+• Resolves routine and complex internal functional issues, space constraints, and interrelated functional problems that surface during planning and implementation.

-• Lead user/client meetings including interviewing departmental leadership and reviewing business plans.
-Provide alternate design solutions for consideration based on client feedback.
+• Leads user/client meetings including interviewing departmental leadership and reviewing business plans.

-• Routinely supervises and oversees the work of other team staff on specific projects, providing guidance, leadership and motivational support
+• Routinely supervises and oversees the work of other team staff on specific projects, providing guidance, leadership and motivational support.

 • Leads and manages the development, reviews, and oversight of efforts to update/maintain drawing standards, and standard finishes and specifications.